 - 200 g cherry tomatoes

-- 2 tbsp extra virgin olive oil or extra virgin rapeseed oil
+- 2 tablespoon extra virgin olive oil or extra virgin rapeseed oil

-- few sprigs fresh thyme or ¼ tsp dried thyme
+- few sprigs fresh thyme or ¼ teaspoon dried thyme

 - 200 g tagliatelle